 In essence, what they each want is to become a premium brand that is sought out because of its perceived superior quality or value.
 Why?
 Most likely because it's easier to make a sale.
 But the notion that premium brands see a 20% return-on-sales versus as little as 5% for non-premium brands could just be reason enough.
 (Harvard Business Review, 1997)

-In our company, we've had the privilege to work with a few premium brands over the years.
+At Huebner Marketing, we've had the privilege to work with a few premium brands over the years.
 And how did these brands go from non-premium to premium you might ask?
-Well, if I could sum that answer up into one, 535-word article, I'd be sipping Arnold Palmers on some beach in Tahiti right now.
+Well, if I could sum that answer up into one article, I'd be sipping Arnold Palmers on some beach in Tahiti right now.
 However, here are just a few premium brand-building principles we've observed with our clients.
 Hopefully, these will get your brand started down the right path...

 Premium brands understand that quality is a given, so they are typically leaders when it comes to quality-control programs.
 This ensures a consistent customer interaction with the brand, which in turn builds critically-important trust in the brand experience.